TheSmimg/Smash-Goblins-2-for-the-PsVita-Plus/README.md

 Out of the box, the bot will search for a discord token in the .env named `key`

 A maximum per-file memory usage limit is also set via the .env by setting a `max_file_size` variable.
 This should be an integer representing the maximum size in bytes.
+A value of 0 will disable filesize checking.
 **This can be larger than the 500MiB discord limit, as the bot will attempt to download any urls that it encounters that point to a file.**

 ### Example .env